 - Contact lens wear.

 Chemical burns are an ophthalmic emergency and should be immediately irrigated before any steps are taken.
 Common agents include cement, plaster powder and oven cleaner, all of which are alkaline.
 Refer once pH has stabilised, even if there are no residual symptoms.
-See separate Eye Injuries article.
+See the separate Eye Injuries article.